EMI License in Lithuania

 • Store electronic money on customers’ behalf

-• Enable customers to authorize payments directly from their accounts
+• Allow customers to approve and authorize direct debits from their accounts.

-• Facilitate secure online payments for goods and services
+• It executes online e-payments securely for goods and services bought.

-• Provide payment account services, including account management and transactions
+• Provide payment account services, which include account management and transactions.

-• Process electronic payments, including processing transactions on behalf of merchants or other payment service providers
+• Process e-payments, including on behalf of merchants or other payment service providers.

-• Offer e-money services tailored to businesses, such as payroll services or bulk payments
+• Offer business-specific e-money services, such as payroll services or bulk payments.

-• Provide account information service (AIS) which entails accessing and aggregating financial information from various bank accounts or financial institutions in one consolidated view
+• Account information service-AIS would involve accessing and aggregating financial information from various bank accounts or financial institutions into one consolidated view.

-While EMI licenses hold significant importance in Lithuania’s fintech sector, there are a variety of other business sectors that could potentially benefit from exploring the possibilities and advantages of obtaining an EMI license.
-Industries such as e-commerce, digital marketplaces, gaming platforms, and even sectors involved in loyalty programs or gift card services could potentially leverage the flexibility and convenience offered by an EMI license to upgrade their payment methods and enhance customer experiences.
+While the EMI license is significant for the Lithuanian fintech sector, other business industries could also explore the possibilities and advantages of having such a license.
+Sectors like e-commerce, digital marketplaces, gaming platforms, or even industries related to loyalty programs or gift card services might leverage the flexibility and ease provided by an EMI license to extend their existing payment solutions toward better customer experiences.

-The adaptability of electronic money services opens doors for diverse business models seeking to streamline transactions, offer innovative payment solutions, and expand their reach within the rapidly progressing world of digital commerce.
-One of the latest examples of taking such an approach is a subsidiary of Vinted, an immensely popular online second-hand fashion marketplace, which obtained a Lithuanian EMI license to provide payment services to Vinted customers across Europe.
-It’s proof that an EMI license has considerably more potential than it looks from the first glance and we invite you to explore it further.
+The versatility of e-money services means opportunities for a variety of different business models wanting to either facilitate transactions, provide new ways of making and receiving payments, or further expand in every direction in a fast-changing digital commerce landscape.
+One of the newest examples of taking this route is a subsidiary of very popular online second-hand fashion marketplace Vinted, obtaining a Lithuanian EMI license to provide payment services to Vinted customers across Europe.
+It means proof that an EMI license has considerably more potential than it looks from the first look and invites you to research it further.

 Types of Lithuanian EMI Licenses

-In Lithuania, you can choose from two types of EMI licenses in Lithuania:
+In Lithuania, you can choose from two types of EMI licenses:

 • A license of an electronic money institution (EMI) which is a regular EMI license

-• A license of an electronic money institution to engage in restricted activities which excludes certain activities
+• A license of an electronic money institution for restricted activities, which does not include certain activities.

-The regular EMI license permits the conduct of all the aforementioned activities and it’s designed for established financial institutions and other larger businesses that have a robust operational structure and a substantial customer base across Europe.
-This license permits its holders to offer their products and services to the vast European Economic Area (EEA) without having to obtain separate licenses in each country.
-However, obtaining and maintaining a regular EMI license involves having to meet stricter regulatory requirements.
+An ordinary EMI license can carry out all the activities above and is designed for established financial institutions and other large businesses with a robust operational structure and a substantial customer base within Europe.
+This license allows its holders to provide services to the entire European Economic Area without applying for separate licenses in each country.
+Acquiring and maintaining a regular EMI license requires satisfying more serious regulatory requirements.

-Your EMI will be eligible for a restricted activity license if the preceding six months’ average outstanding electronic money of the EMI doesn’t exceed 900,000 EUR per month, with the exception of the case detailed in paragraph 7 of Article 12 of the Law on Electronic Money and Electronic Money Institutions.
-If your EMI is granted a restricted activity license and then exceeds this limit, you must apply for a regular EMI license within 30 days of the revelation of this information.
+Your EMI will be entitled to a restricted activity license if the average of outstanding electronic money of the EMI for the last six months does not exceed 900,000 EUR per month, other than in the case described in paragraph 7 of Article 12 of the Law on Electronic Money and Electronic Money Institutions.
+If your EMI obtains a license for restricted activity and then exceeds this limit, you will need to apply for a standard EMI license no later than 30 days from the date of such disclosure.

-EMI License in Lithuania There are plenty of compelling reasons why over 80 electronic money institutions have chosen this tiny but welcoming and promising jurisdiction as a home for their operations, and why you should follow suit.
-From efficient regulations and EU passporting rights to technological infrastructure and a highly skilled talent pool, Lithuania boasts a business environment that allows EMIs to gain a competitive edge and project growth in the future.
+There are plenty of weighty reasons why more than 80 electronic money institutions have chosen this small but friendly and promising jurisdiction for a home for their operations and why you should follow their example, too.
+From efficient regulations to passporting rights within the EU, from technological infrastructure to a highly qualified talent pool, Lithuania offers an excellent business climate for EMIs to leap forward and project business growth in the years to come.

-The key benefits of holding an e-money license in Lithuania:
+Key benefits of holding an e-money license in Lithuania include:

-• Regular EMI license holders have passporting rights within the EEA (30 prosperous countries), which means that Lithuanian EMIs can operate and provide services across multiple EEA member countries without being obligated to obtain separate licenses in each jurisdiction, thereby expanding market reach significantly
+• The regular EMI license provides passporting rights in the EEA, meaning a circle of 30 prosperous countries; this includes the fact that Lithuanian EMIs can operate and provide services across several EEA member countries without having to procure separate licenses in each jurisdiction, thus achieving huge market reach.

-• Lithuania boasts a robust technological infrastructure, including high-quality internet connectivity and speed (it ranks 10th in the world for fixed broadband speeds!), and is actively investing in the development of 5G technology which, among other benefits, means quicker and more efficient transaction processing
+• Lithuania boasts of its technological infrastructure, with high-quality internet connectivity and speed.
+It stands in 10th place in the world in fixed broadband speeds!
+The government is committed to further investing in the build-up of 5G technology, which, among many other benefits, means quicker and more efficient transaction processing.

-All of these benefits can be a catalyst for your e-money institution’s success in the European or even international market, where you can establish a credible presence worth the trust of millions of customers looking for practical solutions for their financial needs.
-Accessing these benefits now will allow you to potentially seize lucrative opportunities and build resilience while the market is relatively less competitive.
+All these will act as a catalyst for the success of your electronic money institution in the European or even international market, by undertaking a position credible enough to ensure trust from millions of customers across borders, seeking practical solutions for their needs.
+By accessing these benefits now, you are potentially able to seize lucrative opportunities and build resilience while the market is relatively less competitive.

 Regulations for E-Money Institutions in Lithuania

-• The Electronic Money Directive (EMD), or Directive 2009/110/EC , sets regulatory standards for the issuance and operation of e-money and EMIs within the EU by stipulating rules for customer protection, initial capital, cross-border operations, and much more
+• The Electronic Money Directive, or Directive 2009/110/EC, which regulates the issuance of and operation with e-money and EMIs within the EU by setting a standard on customer protection, initial capital, cross-border operations, and much more.

-• General Data Protection Regulation (GDPR) establishes principles for the lawful, fair, and transparent processing of personal data and is highly applicable to EMIs as they handle sensitive financial information and personal data of their customers during transactions
+• General Data Protection Regulation (GDPR) establishes principles for the lawful, fair, and transparent processing of personal data and is highly applicable to EMIs since they process sensitive financial information and personal data while transactions are made by their customers.

 The Lithuanian regulatory framework governing EMI licensees consists of various acts and regulations:

-• The law on Electronic Money and Electronic Money Institutions is the primary legal act governing EMIs in Lithuania as it outlines the establishment, operation, and supervision of EMIs, emphasizing prudential rules, transparency, and consumer protection
+• The Law on Electronic Money and Electronic Money Institutions is considered the main legal act regulating the activity of EMIs in Lithuania because it provides the establishment, operation, and supervision of EMIs, with an emphasis on prudential rules, transparency, and consumer protection.

-• The Republic of Lithuania Act on Financial Institutions defines financial services and outlines the criteria for founders, participants, and executives of financial and credit institutions involved in offering these services, as well as outlines the requirements and procedures for obtaining authorization as a financial institution, including as an EMI
+• The Act of the Republic of Lithuania on Financial Institutions defines financial services, establishes the requirements concerning founders, participants, and executives of financial and credit institutions providing these services, and establishes the terms and conditions for authorization as a financial institution, including as EMI.

-• The Republic of Lithuania Law on Payment Institutions establishes the procedure for licensing, terminating, and supervising payment institutions and is applicable to EMIs offering payment services specified in this Law
+• The Republic of Lithuania Law on Payment Institutions establishes the procedure for licensing and termination of activities of payment institutions and supervision thereof and applies to EMIs providing payment services as defined in this Law.

-• The Republic of Lithuania Law on the Prevention of Money Laundering and Terrorist Financing established measures for the prevention of money laundering and terrorist financing, including the implementation of a risk-based approach, and the establishment of robust compliance programs
+• The Law of the Republic of Lithuania on the Prevention of Money Laundering and Terrorist Financing: it laid down measures for the prevention of money laundering and terrorist financing, provided for the implementation of a risk-based approach, and the establishment of robust compliance programs.

-• The Republic of Lithuania Law on Legal Protection of Personal Data regulates how personal information gets used, and outlines what rights consumers have over their data, how to protect those rights, and what responsibilities everyone has when handling personal information
+• The Republic of Lithuania Law on Legal Protection of Personal Data regulates how personal information gets used and what rights the consumers have over their data, how to protect those rights, and what responsibilities everyone has when handling personal information.

 How to Get a Lithuanian EMI License?

-Obtaining a Lithuanian EMI license is relatively easy, thanks to the clear and transparent regulatory framework, and the regulator’s flexibility when it comes to promoting innovative businesses.
-You can choose to apply for a brand new Lithuanian EMI license from the Bank of Lithuania or acquire a ready-made company with a fully functional EMI license.
-Our team can expertly lead you through any of these processes – reach out to us directly to discuss specific offers.
+Acquiring a license of EMI in Lithuania is pretty easy to get since there is a very transparent regulatory framework and flexibility of the regulator, promoting innovative businesses.
+You have choices: you can apply for a brand-new Lithuanian EMI license with the Bank of Lithuania or acquire a ready-made company with a fully functional EMI license.
+Our team is able to professionally guide you through any of these processes; please contact us directly with specific offers to discuss the details.

-Generally, when considering these options, you should think about your business goals, financial resources, operational capabilities, risk tolerance, and timelines.
-For instance, the process of obtaining a new EMI license is more time-consuming and requires many resources to build a fully compliant operational structure but at the same time, you have complete control over that structure, corporate policies, branding, and other crucial areas.
-By opening a new EMI company, you’ll have the ability to build the brand and reputation from scratch and shape it according to your vision and values.
-Establishing a unique brand identity in the financial services market is advantageous because it can set you apart from competitors right from the start and resonate more effectively with your target customers.
+Generally speaking, when weighing these options, one should consider business objectives, financial wherewithal, operational capabilities, risk tolerance, and timelines.
+For instance, a new EMI license procedure is longer and requires many resources to create a fully compliant operation structure.
+At the same time, you have full control over that structure, corporate policies, branding, and other important aspects.
+In putting up a new EMI company, you will be able to build from scratch an idea of what your brand is, what its reputation is, and mold it into the light of what you think and believe in.
+Definitely quite helpful in creating a differentiated brand identity within the financial services marketplace, which may differentiate you from competitors right from the very outset and may also convey more rightfully to your target customers.

-Buying a ready-made company with an EMI license is an ideal option for those looking to enter the market quickly without undergoing the lengthier licensing process.
-This way, you can position yourself ahead of competitors who are still navigating the application requirements.
-On the other hand, you may potentially have higher upfront costs associated with purchasing an established e-money institution and may need to adjust to the acquired company’s pre-existing structures, policies, and operations which might not align with your intended direction.
-That said, our legal team can help you find a ready-made company with an EMI license in Lithuania that is closely aligned with your strategic direction and requires minimal time to be acquired.
+A ready-to-buy company with an EMI license is perfectly ideal for investors intending to enter the market without going through the lengthier licensing process.
+This way, it gets you in front of competitors who are probably working at meeting the application requirements.
+You may have potentially higher upfront costs associated with buying an established e-money institution and will have to put up with adjustments to the acquired company’s pre-existing structures, policies, and operations that may not align with your intended direction.
+That being said, our lawyers can readily assist in finding an off-the-shelf company in Lithuania with an EMI license that will come closest to the strategic direction and take the minimum possible time for acquisition.

-If you’re not quite sure which one of the two options suits your business model best, and if it’s the right time to start running an EMI, know that not taking action might result in missed opportunities in the market that sooner or later will bounce back stronger.
-We firmly suggest you act now to avoid losing your competitive edge.
-If you’re still wondering if Lithuania is the right jurisdiction for you, consider it the destination where you can minimize the risk of making a costly decision and maximize the potential for successful and fully supported market entry.
+Not being exactly sure which of the two variants would suit your business model and whether it is the right time for starting an EMI, note that doing nothing could mean missed opportunities in the market which, sooner or later, will come back with redoubled strength.
+Strongly recommended is that you take immediate action so as not to lose your competitive edge.
+If you are still in doubt about whether Lithuania is the right jurisdiction to satisfy your needs, then bear in mind that it is a destination where one can minimize the risk of making a costly decision and maximize the potential for successful and fully supported market entry.

 Eligibility Criteria for EMI License Applicants in Lithuania

 If you decide to apply for a Lithuanian EMI license, there will be a list of legal prerequisites for your EMI and individuals involved in the business.
-The purpose of these prerequisites is to ensure that only financial institutions capable of maintaining the integrity of the financial services market and adhering to the EU-wide standards are granted an EMI license.
-The Bank of Lithuania will also look for evidence that at the time of authorization, your EMI is as compliant as any EMI that’s already in operation.
-To prove this, you’ll have to supply a variety of detailed documents and verifiable information.
-Many documents can be submitted in English but if you happen to need certified translation services, we’re here to help.
+The purpose of these prerequisites is only financial institutions that can maintain the integrity of the financial services market and comply with the EU-wide standards are granted the EMI license.
+The Bank of Lithuania will also be looking for proof that, at the moment of authorization, your EMI is as compliant as any already in operation.
+As a means to prove this, you will have to provide a host of detailed documents and verifiable information.
+While most documents can indeed be presented in English, should you happen to need certified translation services, we’re here for you.

 The main EMI license requirements in Lithuania: